 - User-friendly REST client.

-- Can be used for both exploratory and automated testing.
+- It can be used for both exploratory and automated testing.

 - Supports multiple platforms like Windows, MacOS, etc.